-The EphMRA/Intellus classification has a primary objective to satisfy the marketing needs of the pharmaceutical companies.
+The EPHMRA/Intellus classification has a primary objective to satisfy the marketing needs of pharmaceutical companies.
 Therefore, a direct comparison is sometimes difficult due to the different nature and purpose of the two systems.

-The aim of harmonisation is to reach a "full" agreement of all mono substances in a given class as listed in the WHO ATC Index , mainly at the 3rd level.
+The aim of harmonisation is to reach agreement of mono substances in a given class as listed in the WHO ATC Index, mainly at the 3rd level.
 Whenever this is not possible, or when harmonisation of the 3rd level is too difficult, or when harmonisation makes no sense (e.g., C2, R3), the second level will be taken as the reference class.